 Giving gifts are a way of showing affection and appreciation.
 However, when the financial value of the gift is substantial, it attracts tax liabilities.
-There are certain parameters and limits set by the Government in case of gifts.
+There are certain parameters and limits set by the Government in the case of a tax on gift money.
 If the gift exceeds those limits, it ceases to be just a gift and is seen as a taxable income.
-This ebook gives complete details on how taxation of Gifts is applicable in various scenarios.
+This ebook gives complete details on how the Gift Income Tax is applicable in various scenarios.
 It will also help you to understand how you can save taxation by Gifting.

 Total Pages - 45